 Many of the trails are closed during winter, due to ice, but those with ice traction devices on their boots may be willing to take the leap on sunny trails.
 (Here is a good selection of traction devices available at www.rei.com.)
 Weeping Rock, Emerald Pools, Riverside Walk and Observation Point may become too icy to traverse in winter.

-Low desert trails like Coalpits Wash take you through pinion and juniper terrain that is often unpleasantly hot during the summer, but comfortably warm in winter.
-The hike leads to the base of Cougar Mountain Wilderness Area where you can get a canyon view of The Tower of the Virgin and the Alter of Sacrifice.
+Low desert trails like Chinle Trail take you through pinion and juniper terrain and Coalpits Wash that is often unpleasantly hot during the summer, but comfortably warm in winter.
+The hike has views of The West Temple and Mt.
+Kinasava.
+Hike a few miles out and back, or have a car waiting at the end of the full 11.7 mile trek.
+The trailhead is located in the town of Springdale on Anasazi Way.

 Winter backpacking permits for overnight in The Narrows are not issued, but short day hikes dressed in wet or dry suits may be fun.
 Check with rangers for water conditions to ensure that unexpected high waters are not probable.
 Then connect with an outfitter store in Springdale to rent full dry gear including footwear.